Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 <v-clicks>

-* I don't belong to any specific team
+* I ~~don't belong to any specific team~~ work in the **Designsystem Squad**
 * I'm passionate about sharing, and helping
 * I love collabs; cross-team, cross-discipline, cross-country
 * Reusability, efficiency, smoothness, accessibility, is important for me
 * My time is dedicated to our employees and our community
-* Use me for getting to know the community, finding the right persons, tools, etc
-* Find clever solutions, share them
-* Engage in common problems, and solutions
+* I engage in common problems, and solutions
 * Help where people are stuck
 * I run "Front-end Forum", "Let's talk front-end", and co-run "Accessibility forum"
+* Use me for getting to know the community, finding the right persons, tools, etc
+* Found clever solution?
+Share them!

 </v-clicks>